 Rubber roofing (EPDM) is not the best system for flat roofs, but in some instances, it just does not work right off the bet, and when it leaks, repairing such a roof is not even an option.
 In late July of 2009 we began work on one such roof in Roxbury, MA – a neighborhood of Boston, located 15 minutes from downtown.

-In addition to a generally horrible roof installation practice used by the contractor, the home owner – Jim - was very concerned about insulation screws being loose under the rubber roof and in some places penetrating the roof, creating more leaks.
-Despite all the corner cutting and improper installation of the rubber roof, Jim had one advantage that kept his house more or less watertight, and without major roof leaks.
+In addition to the careless installation practice used by the contractor, the homeowner, Jim, was very concerned about insulation screws being loose under the roof and in some places penetrating it, creating more leaks.
+Despite all the corner cutting and improper installation, Jim had one advantage that kept his house more or less watertight, and without major roof leaks.
 The roof was built with a slight slope, which diverted all the water toward the wall drain, while parapet walls kept the water from spilling over the roof edges.

 Just as a side note, this house used to be a part of a larger building, which was partially demolished at some point in time.
 Its current back wall used to be a separation firewall between different sections of the building.
-You can easily figure out by looking at the brick on the front and back of the house.
-This brings up a mystery which I cannot solve: The through-wall drain is located in the back of the house where the old separation wall is now.
+You can easily figure this out by looking at the brick on the front and back of the house.
+This brings up a mystery which I cannot solve: the through-wall drain is located in the back of the house, where the old separation wall is now.
 Therefore, back when the house was bigger, all the water would flow to the adjacent section of the roof.
-Still it had to drain somewhere, otherwise the house would be completely flooded, and a roof could actually collapse under all that weight.
-I suppose there were through-roof drains which were buried / removed during one of the re-roofs and a through-wall drain was created when the rear part of the building was removed.
+Still it had to drain somewhere, otherwise the house would be completely flooded, and the roof could have actually collapsed under all that weight.
+I suppose there were through-roof drains, which were buried / removed during one of the re-roofs and a through-wall drain was created when the rear part of the building was removed.
 I will come back to this topic later on, when I’ll discuss the parapet walls on this house.

 This was actually a very small roof (just over 400 sq. ft), which however took us more than 7 working days to complete.
 Most of this time was spent on preparation work and many repairs we had to perform, before the new 80-mil IB PVC flat roof membrane would go on.
-All these repairs had to be performed while maintaining roof water-tightness.
-Using tarps on this roof would be nearly impossible and time consuming to put up, because of the roofs shape.
+All these repairs had to be performed while maintaining water-tightness.
+Using tarps would be nearly impossible and time consuming to put up, because of the roof’s shape.
 The roof had two round towers on the front, a “head-house” or a stairs walk out that lead to the roof in the center and parapet walls all around.
-In addition to all the given obstacles, to perform a quality roof installation we had to remove all siding and the door off the head house, and then put it all back together when the roof was complete.
+In addition to all the given obstacles, to perform a quality installation, we had to remove all siding and the door off the head house, and then put it all back together when the job was complete.

 Roof installation – Day 0ne:

-The first day of roof installation was more like a test run, and we got rained out in the middle of the day.
+The first day was more like a test run, and we got rained out in the middle of the day.
 We started out the installation by removing the drip edge from the parapet walls and pulling back the rubber membrane to expose parapet walls.
-The reason for not just cutting rubber at the base of the roof and actually puling it back was discussed earlier – we had to keep the roof watertight when we left for the night.
+The reason for not just cutting rubber at the base of the roof and actually pulling it back was discussed earlier – we had to keep the roof watertight, when we left for the night.
 By maintaining the old rubber intact, we could simply put back the flaps and attach them back to parapets, until we came back the next day.
 We also planned to install a 2×8 pressure treated (PT) wood nailer over the parapet walls, by attaching them with masonry anchors, and Liquid Nails adhesive (for additional rigidity).
-To our disappointment, the bricks were completely looseover entire length of the parapet wall.
+To our disappointment, the bricks were completely loose over the entire length of the parapet wall.
 The old mortar fell apart, damaged by age, moisture and other weather-related factors.

 The next day (Monday) we were back on the job site, and continued to work on the parapet wall repair.

-At the end of day 5 we took down all th metal coping off the outside of the parapet walls.
+At the end of day 5 we took down all the metal coping off the outside of the parapet walls.
 At this point it was dangerously hanging, nailed through the brick joints.
-One person would stand on the ground, making sure there were no pedestrians walking near the house while I was cutting the metal coping and taking it down in small sections.
+One person would stand on the ground, making sure there were no pedestrians walking near the house, while I was cutting the metal coping and taking it down in small sections.
 When all the metal was successfully removed, I was no longer worried that it may fall off on its own.
-Although we attached it to the rubber membrane over night with no chance of becoming loose, I still could not wait until the metal was completely removed.
+Although we attached it to the rubber membrane overnight with no chance of becoming loose, I still could not wait until the metal was completely removed.

 Roof installation – days 6 & 7: installing IB roof and welding seams

-Although this roof took twice as long as originally planed, we had enough time to fix everything and get the roof ready and now it would perform flawlessly, protecting this house from water and reducing the inside temperatures in the summer, thanks to roof’s cool white surface.
+Although this roof took twice as long as originally planned, we had enough time to fix everything and get it ready.
+Now, it would perform flawlessly, protecting this house from water and reducing the inside temperatures in the summer, thanks to roof’s cool white surface.

 Here is what Jim (the homeowner) had to say: